— HISTORY TIMELINE — relating

 1943

-Jan: ‘Candleford Green’ published, to magnificant reviews
+Jan: ‘Candleford Green’ published, to magnificent reviews

-Geoffery Cumberlege of OUP writes to Flora: 'One day we must talk about
+Geoffery Cumberlege of OUP writes to Flora: 'One day we

-the trilogy'
+must talk about the trilogy'

-Mar: Flora talks to OUP of publishing ‘The Peverel Papers’ as a book
+Mar: Flora talks to OUP of publishing ‘The Peverel Papers’

 1944

-Mar: Flora receives proofs of Julie Neild’s engravings for the ‘Lark Rise
+Mar: Flora receives proofs of Julie Neild’s engravings for

-to Candleford’ trilogy
+the ‘Lark Rise to Candleford’ trilogy

-Jul: HJ Massingham agrees to write the Introduction to the trilogy
+Jul: HJ Massingham agrees to write the Introduction to the

-Flora invited to speak about her books to a group of Oxfordshire librarians
+Flora invited to speak about her books to a group of

-but she could not go
+Oxfordshire librarians but she could not go

-Flora completes ‘Heatherley,’ but does not submit it for publication
+Flora completes ‘Heatherley,’ but does not submit it for

 1945